Ruby McCollum: Background

 Florida was a segregated state where Black people had been essentially disenfranchised since the turn of the century amid passage of a constitution and laws imposing poll taxes, literacy tests, and other barriers to voter registration and Black voting.
-The exclusion from voting meant that African-Americans could not serve on juries, and they were generally excluded from any political office.
-The White Democrat-dominated state legislature following Reconstruction had passed laws to create legal segregation and Jim Crow.
-African-Americans were kept in second-class status until passage in the mid-1960s of civil rights legislation following their decades of activism and support from the national Democratic Party led by President Lyndon Johnson.
+Those African Americans excluded from voters' lists could not serve on juries, and they were generally excluded from any political office.
+Following Reconstruction, the White Democrat-dominated state legislature had passed a new constitution and laws to create legal racial segregation and Jim Crow conditions.
+African-Americans were kept in second-class status until passage in the mid-1960s of civil rights legislation.

+By 1952, black men could legally serve on juries, but participation was restricted due to the barriers to voting, as noted above.
+In addition, attorneys' challenges could be used to reject blacks as jurors, while using ostensible reasons other than race.

+The jury in the McCollum case consisted of all white males. according to the transcript of the trial published by C. Arthur Ellis, Jr. as State of Florida vs. Ruby McCollum, Defendant.
-The power relations of many White men taking sexual advantage of Black women had a long history dating to slavery times, when enslaved women were frequently raped by White slaveholders.

-From the late 17th century, Virginia and other colonies established laws that children of enslaved mothers were also born into slavery, regardless of their paternity, under the principle of partus sequitur ventrem.
-An assumption that powerful White men could take Black women as sexual partners, regardless of the women's desire or social status, continued to underlie many 20th century relations.
-This was called "paramour rights" at the time of the trial.
+The power relations of White men taking sexual advantage of Black women had a long history dating to the antebellum years, when African Americans were enslaved throughout the South.
+Into the 20th century, powerful white men would insist on what was called "paramour rights", forcing Black women into sexual relations.
+The assumption that powerful White men could take Black women as sexual partners, regardless of the women's desire or social status, continued to underlie 20th-century relations.